dave-hudson/c8/doc/c8_rational_rational.md

 rational(const std::string &v)
 ```

-Construct a rational by parsing the string `v`.  `v` must have the form n/d, where n and d are both integer values representing the numerator and denominator of the rational, respectively.
+Constructs a `c8::rational` by parsing the string `v`.  `v` must have the form n/d, where n and d are both integer values representing the numerator and denominator of the rational, respectively.
 Either or both may have a prefix of "0" for an octal value, or "0x" for a hexadecimal value.
 Either may also be prefaced with a '-' or '+' to indicate a negative or positive value respectively.

 ### Exceptions ###